smichaelsen/typo3-autourls/README.md

 ### Okay, then what does it do?

 It just creates a speaking path for each page based on its rootline.
 So the rootline "Service > About us" results in the path `/service/about-us`.

-It respects the `nav_title` field of `pages` and the `config.absRefPrefix` TypoScript setting.
+* It respects the `nav_title` field of `pages`.
+* It respects the `config.absRefPrefix` TypoScript setting.

-* After renaming a page the "old" url will still be accessible.
 * Shortcut pages are handled correctly (their path is the one from their target page, just like in realurl)

+### Caching and Expiry

+* For each query string the resulting speaking path will be cached in the database and will be assigned an expiry date of about one day.
+* After expiration the speaking path will be created again, so that renamed record names etc will be respected.
+* "Old" speaking paths (which are expired) will remain accessible.
+* If `config.no_cache = 1` speaking paths will immediately expire, so they will be regenerated on every page load.
+* If you need to expire a path manually, don't clear the whole database table!
+Go to `tx_autourls_map` and set `encoding_expires` to 0 for the desired record(s).

 ### What about extension parameters?